ffrank/ffrank.github.io/_posts/2015-05-26-friends-don't-let-friends-use-refreshonly.markdown

 ---
 layout: post
 category: misc
-tags: puppet exec parameter dependencies
+tags: [ puppet, exec, parameter, dependencies ]
+summary: An overview of the (ab-)uses for the refreshonly parameter to Puppet's exec type.
 ---

-An overview of the (ab-)uses for the `refreshonly` parameter to Puppet's `exec` type.

 #### Manifest imperfection